 So you don’t find yourself scrambling to choose who to invite next is putting your B-list guests in order of priority.
 That way you’ll know exactly who is next in line for an invitation.

 When you start receiving your RSVP cards back by post, you can quickly update each guest’s RSVP status and make note of any dietary requirements they may have in your guest list manager.
 But if your guests are RSVPing directly on your website, their statuses will automatically be updated and shown in your dashboard!

-To get a head start on your wedding guest list, head on over to wedsites.com to start using the guest list manager and all the wedding planning tools to help you stay super organised!
+To get a head start on your wedding guest list, create an account on wedsites.com to start using all the wedding planning tools!

 Happy planning x